wootencl/apidocs-v4/source/includes/_providers.md

-specialty | {string} | The provider's specialty name (e.g. "RHEUMATOLOGY") state | {string} | Name of U.S. state in which to search for providers (e.g. "CA" or "SC") zipcode | {string} | Geographic center point in which to search for providers (e.g. "94401")
+specialty | {string} | The provider's specialty name (e.g. "RHEUMATOLOGY") state | {string} | Name of U.S. state in which to search for providers (e.g. "CA" or "SC") zipcode | {string} | Geographic center point in which to search for providers (e.g. "94401") sort | {string} | Acceptable values include 'distance' (the default) or 'rank' for sorting.
+By default results are sorted by increasing distance from city/state or zipcode centroid location.

 The response from the /providers/ endpoints contain the following fields: